Vyral/base-template/_posts/2018-05-29-7-questions-to-ask-your-potential-real-estate-agent.md

 enclosure_time:
 use_youtube_image: false
 youtube_alternate_image: /uploads/7-questions-youtube.jpg
-youtube_code: QSvhHOB9Fy8
+youtube_code: UHDG9HXYyuQ
 ---

 {% include youtube.html %}

 A popular question for us here at Expert Home Advisors is, “How do I pick the best real estate agent to sell my home?”
-Today we will give you seven questions you should ask when interviewing a real estate agent to help you answer this question. &nbsp;
+Today we will give you seven questions you should ask when interviewing a real estate agent to help you answer this question.

 **Did you know that 20% of real estate professionals in Jacksonville sell approximately 90% of the homes on the market?** This fact brings up many of the questions you should be asking.